sebastien-zhou/documentation-ia-product/documentation/igrc-platform/business-view/business-view-editor.md

 When the design is finished, the results of the business view are available in the "Results" Tab.
 This screen looks like the "Results" tab of a Ledger view.
 The table displays the columns corresponding to the view schema.
 You can select another timeslot at the top of the screen.

->**Note**: If the layout of the columns in the result table is change; such as the column width and/or order, this layout is preserved until the editor is closed.
+> [!note] If the layout of the columns in the result table is change; such as the column width and/or order, this layout is preserved until the editor is closed.